Soulja Slim Dies – Today in Hip-Hop

-Despite the status of the case, Soulja Slim remains beloved by fans of southern hip-hop and his 1998 album, Give It 2 'Em Raw, is considered to be a cult classic of New Orleans rap music.
+Despite the status of the case, Soulja Slim remains beloved by fans of southern hip-hop and his 1998 album, Give It 2 'Em Raw, which is among XXL's list of Hip-Hop albums turning 20-years-old this year, is considered to be a cult classic of New Orleans rap music.

 R.I.P Soulja Slim!

 See 25 of the Best Hip-Hop Album Outros Since 2000